No. 3 Notre Dame slams Syracuse 36-3 at Yankee Stadium

+The Irish will head West next week to face struggling rival Southern California, with a spot in the playoff in their grasp.

+"I don't know that if we win our last game that we're going to the playoffs, but that's not in our control," coach Brian Kelly said.
+"What we can control is how we prepare.
+If we do a good job there and win our game then we would have won all our games and we'll let people decide who should go to the playoffs."

-The Fighting Irish held out Book from last week's home game against Florida State with a rib injury, and he wasn't missed as Notre Dame (11-0, No. 3 CFP) rolled with Brandon Wimbush at quarterback.
+Notre Dame held out Book from last week's home game against Florida State with a rib injury.
+He wasn't missed as the Irish (11-0, No. 3 CFP) rolled with Brandon Wimbush at quarterback.

-Notre Dame clearly wanted to be cautious with Book ahead of its trip to the Bronx to face high-scoring Syracuse (8-3, No. 12 CFP).
-The junior quarterback, who took over as the starter four games into the season, looked good as new.
+They clearly wanted to be cautious with Book ahead of their trip to the Bronx to face high-scoring Syracuse (8-3, No. 12 CFP), averaging 44 points per game.
+Book, the junior quarterback who took over as the starter four games into the season, looked good as new.

+"The ribs feel good," Book said.
+"Wasn't even thinking about them during the game."

 The Subway Alumni, along with the bridge and tunnel crowd, packed Yankee Stadium on a 45-degree day in the Bronx.
 The sellout crowd was announced at 48,104.

-Adding to the anxiety of playing a high-stakes, late-season game far from home was a Syracuse team having its best season in more than a decade.
+Adding to the anxiety of playing a Syracuse team having its best season in more than a decade was Notre Dame's unusual stretch schedule.
+Notre Dame has played only one home game since mid-October and the trip to USC will be its second to the West Coast in five weeks.

-Turns out, there was nothing to worry about.
+Turns out, there was nothing to worry about in New York.
 The most significant college football game at Yankee Stadium since No. 1 Army and No. 2 Notre Dame played a 0-0 tie in 1946 was no Game of the Century.

-Only some wonky red-zone offense by the Irish in the first half kept it remotely close as the Orange played most of the game without starting quarterback Eric Dungey.

-Dungey left in the first quarter with what the school said was an upper-body injury.
-The play before Dungey went out seemed fairly innocent.
-The quarterback ran into the middle of the Irish defense for 4 yards, got up and was setting up the Orange's no-hudde offense for the next play when he went to the ground.
+"We've played in California, Chicago and New York," Book said.
+"I think it's awesome.
+I think it's great experiences for us.
+We might have to fly a little bit more than other teams but I don't think it hurts anyone."

 THE TAKEAWAY

+Syracuse: The Orange played most of the game without starting quarterback Eric Dungey, who left in the first quarter with what the school said was an upper-body injury.
+Coach Dino Babers said they would know more about Dungey's condition when he was examined upon return to Syracuse.

-Syracuse: DeVito came off the bench earlier this season to relieve Dungey against North Carolina and led the Orange to an overtime victory.
-The redshirt freshman is the quarterback of the future at Syracuse, but he never looked comfortable against the Irish.
-He was picked off late on the second quarter by Alohi Gilman, who returned it to the Orange 9.
-On the next play, Jafar Armstrong bounced around the corner and into the end zone to make it 20-0.
+Tommy DeVito, who came off the bench earlier this season to relieve Dungey against North Carolina and lead the Orange to an overtime victory, stepped in but looked overmatched.
+The redshirt freshman was sacked six times and picked off twice.

 Notre Dame: Only a field goal with 10 seconds left denied the Irish their first shutout since Sept.
 6, 2014, when they beat Michigan 31-0 in South Bend.